peeradonmoke2002/FRA532_Project_6702_6703/README.md

 | 10     | Enable speed and steering control                       |
 | 11     | Activate speed (hold to control 0–2.5 m/s) |

+> [!CAUTION]
+> Don't hold press the break too long, as it may cause the brake to overheat and damage the coil and mosfet.
+The system is designed for short bursts of braking to allow for controlled drifting.

 ---

 ## Hardware